-Working with a Tampa, FL injury law firm is a straight forward way to handle any accident resolution or claim.
+Working with a Tampa, FL injury law firm is a straightforward way to handle any accident resolution or claim.
 Even if your wreck was caused by the cleanup and not necessarily the truck involved, you can explore the options available to pursue full compensation.

 At Winters and Yonker, we serve Tampa, Fl victims with top-notch legal services.
-As we are among the auto accident lawyers in Florida, we understand that mass transit and trucking companies play a huge role in the number of wrecks on our freeways and streets.
+As we are among the auto accident lawyers in Florida, we understand that mass transit and trucking companies play a huge role in the number of wrecks on our freeways and roads.
 Get help from Winters and Yonker by contacting our offices today.

 For more information, please contact Winters & Yonker Personal Injury Lawyers to schedule a free consultation with a truck accident lawyer in Tampa today.
 We have five convenient locations in Florida, including Tampa, Clearwater, St. Petersburg, New Port Richey, and Lakeland.